Business Bay Crossing

 The bridge cost 800 million dirhams and has a capacity of 26,000 vehicles per hour.
 The bridge is 1.6 km long, and has a maritime channel with a width of 60 m and a height of 15 m.

-The bridge was built by BESIX, a company which made some major bridges in Dubai.
+The bridge was built by BESIX, a company which made some major bridges in Dubai.The introduction of two new toll gates at Business Bay Crossing on Al Khail Road and Al Safa South on Sheikh Zayed Road will be officially communicated this year.
+These new Salik toll gates are expected to further regulate traffic flow on some of Dubai’s busiest routes.